tuyenshares/personal-website/content/authors/admin/_index.md

 I am currently teaching myself data analytics with Python and R as well as machine learning.
 You can find the repository of my data projects [here](https://tuyenshares.github.io/) and some learning reflections and miscellaneous thoughts [here](https://tuyenshares.com).

-Especially concerned about mental health, I am also committed to sharing mindfulness practices and studying the relationship between mindfulness and our brain and behaviours.
+Particularly concerned about mental health, I am also committed to sharing mindfulness practices and studying the relationship between mindfulness and our brain and behaviours.

 In my spare time, I enjoy being in nature, hiking, and running, as well as in museums and art galleries.